 I woke up the next day and had breakfast and rolled out of the campground.
 To my horror, it was past 10:30 when I finally got on the water.
-I had over 10 miles to go, and I said I would meet Dave at 2 p.m.
-The wind picked up, and the current was not that strong.
-I feared I might be an hour late.
+I had 10 miles to go, and I said I would rendervous with Dave at 2 p.m.

 Paddling my rear end off

-I paddled my rear end off in order to try and make my pick up.
+I paddled my rear end off for the next four hours.
 Although the shoreline was still beautiful, the trees were not as colorful as the beginning.
 There were a lot of pine and also some trees that were kind of a washed out yellow.
-I was hoping to do some fishing, but since I was running late, I did not have time to dip my line in.

 I came to a spot where the river widened and there were a lot of little islands.
 This looked like a good spot to check out the map.
-I realized I was less than a half mile from the pick up point, and I had about 20 minutes to share.
-I had paddled non-stop for three hours except for a few spots to drink a beer and check the map.
+I realized I was less than a half mile from the pick up point, and I had about 20 minutes to spare.

-I came around the corner and there was a bridge.
-Dave was waiting for me as I arrived at the take out at 1:58 p.m.
+I emerged around a corner to find Dave waiting for me.
+I arrived at the take out at 1:58 p.m.
 He shook his head and said “in 31 years in the business, I think you are the second person who has ever been on time.”
 I raised my fist in triumph.
-I wish I had more time to relax down the river, but I had an amazing time doing that the day before.